 - During World War I, mosquitoes infested the army camps.
 An ecologist was summoned.
 He experimented and found a certain kind of fish, which when introduced into the neighboring ponds destroyed the mosquitoes.

-All biological sciences demand research that is fundamentally ecological in character.
+All biological sciences demand research that is fundamentally ecological.
 This demand will be even greater in the future.

 - Book: The Scope of Ecology.

 - Source: Ecology, Vol. 1, No. 1 (Jan.
 1920), pp. 3-5